 The Columbia County Department of Health has released its numbers for today.
-Since Saturday, there have been 52 new cases of COVID-19.
-The number of active cases being reported today is 64 more than on Saturday, which suggests there may have been an error in recording the numbers.
-There are 81 fewer county residents in mandatory quarantine today than on Saturday, but the number hospitalized remains the same.
+Since yesterday, there have been 34 new cases of COVID-19.
+The number of active cases being reported today is 7 more than yesterday, from which it can be inferred that, since yesterday, 27 county residents have recovered from the virus.
+The number of county residents hospitalized with the virus remains the same as yesterday.
 None of those hospitalized is in the ICU.
-There has not been a death from COVID-19 in Columbia County since Wednesday, November 17.
+There has not been a death from COVID-19 reported in Columbia County since March 3.

 The following comment on the current situation comes from a press release issued today by Matt Murell, chair of the Columbia County Board of Supervisors:

 For the fifth week in a row Columbia County has seen a small but significant increase in COVID-19 positive cases.
 As of noon today there have been 134 positive cases for the week, up from last week's 112.